 The church and parsonage began construction and by February 2nd of 1986 we had our own place of worship.

-Over the course of 39 years, we have continued to serve our congregation with opportunities to worship together, attend Sunday School and Bible classes, and take part in many fellowship activities.
+Over the course of 38 years, we continued to serve our congregation with opportunities to worship together, attend Sunday School and Bible classes, and take part in many fellowship activities.
 We also held VBS and several outreach events for the children of the community.

 Now we had to find a new place to worship.
 The new owner was kind enough to let us continue to worship in the old sanctuary for a few months, while we found something.
 God was looking out for us again, and the Springville Center for-Arts had a space that would work.
-Pastor Jenkins had had to take a call in 2020.
-He was part of the downsize, so we made arrangements to Livestream in his services from Woodbridge, VA.
+Pastor Jenkins had had to take a call in 2020, because he was a part of the downsize.
+So we made arrangements to Livestream in his services from Woodbridge, VA.
 With the COVID, many churches had turned to virtual means to reach their people.
 Again, God takes care of us.

-That brings us to where we are now, 2021.
+That brings us to where we are now, in 2022.
 Our new location is the Center for-Arts, at 37 N. Buffalo St., in Springville, NY.
-The pandemic is still causing some restrictions, so it may be a bit yet before we know what our "new normal" is going to be, but in the meantime we intend to meet on the 3rd Sunday of every month at 10:30am.
+The pandemic restrictions have all been lifted, so we are in the process of settling into our "new normal".
+We will be gathering for worship every 3rd Sunday of the month at 10:00am.